-How can I resolve definer errors when importing data to my Amazon RDS for MySQL DB instance using mysqldump?
+How can I resolve 1227 and definer errors when importing data to my Amazon RDS for MySQL DB instance using mysqldump?

-When I attempt to import data to an Amazon Relational Database Service (Amazon RDS) for MySQL DB instance using mysqldump, I receive an error similar to the following:
+When I attempt to import data to an Amazon Relational Database Service (Amazon RDS) for MySQL DB instance using mysqldump, I receive an error similar to one of the following:

 Definer error: example: /*!50003 CREATE*/ /*!50017 DEFINER=`root`@`localhost`*/ /*!50003 TRIGGER customer_update AFTER UPDATE ON `customer` FOR EACH ROW

 Definer errors are triggered when MySQL attempts to create an object under a database user but that database user doesn't exist on the destination database.
-You might receive a similar error when MySQL attempts to create a user for localhost, which is not permitted for Amazon RDS.
-This is because Amazon RDS doesn't have superuser privileges.
+You might receive a similar error when MySQL attempts to create a user for localhost, an action that isn't permitted for Amazon RDS.
+This is because Amazon RDS doesn't have superuser permissions.

 1. Set the log_bin_trust_function_creators parameter to true in the custom DB parameter group that you create for your DB instance.

 2. Some commands usually present in MySQL dump files, such as " SET @@SESSION.SQL_LOG_BIN= 0;", aren't allowed in RDS.
 These lines should be deleted from or commented on the dump file before the file is run against the RDS instance.